top of page

 The Messenger Bell, which will grace the Portland Firefighter Memorial Plaza, was purchased by the city of Portland in October of 1873.
 After the conflagration of August 2, 1873, a more significant form of sounding the alarm was deemed necessary.
 The Messenger Bell was the answer.
 Weighing in at 4,200 pounds, it hung in the bell tower of Station 1 and, when rung, could be heard from Vancouver to Oregon City.

 The bell contains 800 pounds of pure silver to enhance its resonance.
 After only a few years, the Messenger Bell would succumb to the technology of the day as the fire alarm telegraph system would begin to be built.
-Today, it stands as a monument to the vigilance and ready response of Portland Firefighters.
+Today, it stands as a monument to the vigilance and ready response of Portland Firefighters and is tolled during the reading of the names of the Portland's Fallen Firefighters during each year's remembrance service.

 Newsletter - May 2022 Issue 01